Bbek10/Bbek10/README.md

 - 👋 Hi, I’m @Bbek10

-- 👀 I’m interested in WebDesigning, JavaScript, ReactJS, Node.js, Python and QA Automation with Selenium
+- 👀 I’m interested in web designing, JavaScript, ReactJS, Node.js, Python, and QA Automation with Selenium

-- 🌱 I’m currently learning Python and DSA with JS, and Selenium for automation and SQL
+- 🌱 I’m currently learning Python, JS, and Selenium for automation and SQL

-- 💞️ I’m looking to collaborate on working as QA
+- 💞️ I’m currently joined as an Apprentice in AWS Cloud Computing: Solutions Architect Associate.

 - 📫 How to reach me: bibekmanandhar2@gmail.com